Vienna S-Bahn: History

 As a result, numerous proposals were made to improve the situation, but most of them failed.
-In these proposals, in general, no distinction was made between full railway and metro, so many proposals under the name "subway" mostly included railway facilities.
-The original light rail design included more lines than were actually built; these remained legally binding until 1951.
-However, the Stadtbahn, which had been shut down after 1918, was reopened in 1925 by the Vienna city administration as the Wiener Elektrische Stadtbahn and in a fare network with the tram; for the sets, turning loops were built in Vienna Hütteldorf and Vienna Heiligenstadt and at the station Gumpendorfer Straße connecting tracks to the tram network, the cars used could also run on the tram.
-The track connections to the full railway network, on the other hand, were shut down or dismantled.
+In all of these pre-WWII proposals, generally no distinction was made between mainline railway and metro, so many proposals under the name "U-Bahn" mostly included mainline railway facilities.
+The original Stadtbahn plans included more lines than were actually built; said plans remained legally safeguarded until 1951.
+However, the Stadtbahn, which had been shut down after 1918, was electrified and reopened in 1925 by the Vienna city administration as the Wiener Elektrische Stadtbahn and in a common fare network with the tram; for the rolling stock, turning loops were built in Hütteldorf and Heiligenstadt and at Gumpendorfer Straße station, connecting tracks to the tram network were also built so that the Stadtbahn cars used could also run on the tram.
+The track connections to the mainline rail network, on the other hand, were shut down or dismantled.
 The light rail was thus eliminated for an operation that was spreading to the region.

-When in 1933 the municipal building Wildganshof (3rd district) was built, a railway line between the buildings was taken into account as planned, so that an elevated railway line on the path would have been possible.
-In the entrance area of the complex there is a board in which this planned route is referred to as a subway.
+When the Wildganshof Gemeindebau housing estate in the 3rd district was built in 1931–33, it was designed so that an elevated passenger railway line intersecting diagonally between the apartment blocks would have been possible.
+In the entrance area of the complex there is a board in which this planned route is referred to as a U-Bahn.

-After the "Anschluss" of 1938, the Siemens Bau Union developed a combined U-Bahn and S-Bahn network with municipal offices, the latter intended to be operated by the Deutsche Reichsbahn.
+After the Anschluss of 1938, the Siemens Bau Union developed a combined U-Bahn and S-Bahn network with municipal offices, the latter intended to be operated by the Deutsche Reichsbahn.
 Although the planned network was extremely extensive, due to the onset of World War II that plan was not able to go beyond test drilling.
 In the post-war period, there were new proposals, but these rarely had an official character.
 A proposal by Otmar Denk from 1947 was very similar to the project that was later realised.